Reconciled Tax Reform Bill Released: Insurance Impacts

 The observations provided herein are preliminary and may variably apply to your situation.
 Not all provisions of the House and Senate reconciliation have been elaborated here.

-Questions about how these provisions will directly affect your company can be directed to Sarah Stubbs, Principal, through our contact form or your specific Johnson Lambert LLP tax engagement advisor.
+Questions about how these provisions will directly affect your company can be sent through our contact form or to your specific Johnson Lambert LLP tax engagement advisor.